THE ROLE OF THE GOVERNORS

 Andy Laughton - Chair of Governors

-Steve Cozens - Vice Chair (Also Governor at Marshland High School)
+Steve Cozens - Vice Chair (Also Governor at Marshland High School) General Appointed Governor with effect from 07/10/2019.

 Dawn Liddle - Executive Head Teacher